Cubid-Me/cubid-docs/api-reference.md

 # API v2 Endpoint Reference Details

 ## 1. Create App-scoped User

+### Purpose:
 This API enables seamless integration between your app and the Cubid ecosystem by managing user identity creation and association.
 It automatically creates a new app-user (`user_id`) if one does not already exist, and links this user to a Cubid identity stamp based on their provided authentication (e.g., email, phone).
 Additionally, it returns whether the app-user was newly created ()`is_new_app_user`) and whether this is the first association for the Cubid user (`is_first_cubid_user`), helping to detect potential Sybil attacks.

-### Purpose:
+### More Info:
 Typically use this upon a new user sucessfully authenticating and either starting or completing new user registration with your app.
 Also use when an existing user returns which you hadn't previously registered with CUBID.

 Creating a `user_id` for each user is the entry port to accessing CUBID's services.
 The CUBID `user_id` can exist alongside your normal user identifier, or can replace it.
 But if proof-of-personhood, Sybil protection and/or bot-defense is a core requirement upon which your business logic depends, then it is recommended that you use the `user_id` from CUBID as your core user identifier thoughout your app.
 Doing so will minimize the logic you would otherwise have to build to handle account blacklisting, un-blacklisting, merging, de-authorization and removal.
 Examples of use cases where this applies include: